-USDA Zones— Can be grown in all the zones as a houseplant
+USDA Zones: Can be grown in all the zones as a houseplant

+Lithops are popular as ‘living stones’ as they closely resemble the rocks that surround them so that animals don’t eat them.
 Living in extremely adverse conditions, they adapted to them, developing the ability to store large amounts of water in their low and distended leaves and in sprouting pairs of short underground stems.

-Popular Lithops Species and Varieties
+Popular Lithops Varieties

 There are about 40 species of Lithops among which some of the most popular are: